 Have you ever looked at a cereal box and thought “hey that would be perfect for storing paper in my pretty office”….?
 Probably not!
 However, that is exactly what I did one day when I needed to organize my office.
 After finishing a box of cereal, the idea came to me about recycling it.
 It was a great size for storage but just needed to be made pretty.
-That was the beginning of this cereal box project.
+And, that was the beginning of this cereal box project.

 My Cereal Box Project

 By just making a couple of cuts, covering the box with decorative paper, and adding some embellishments, I was able to turn a cereal box into a decorative paper holder.
 Follow the directions below to make your own paper or magazine holder.
-I used newspaper for my project but any decorative paper or paint can be used to create your own style.
+Although I used newspaper for my project but any decorative paper or paint can be used to create your own style.

 Materials Needed For Cereal Box Project

 - newspaper or other decorative paper

 - 2 pieces of plain 12×12 craft paper for lining

 - Mod Podge matte finish decoupage